vmzakharov/mutate-test-kata/README.md

     * Almost all code is tested
     * You know when to stop coding
     * User friendly interfaces
-    * Well factored, not overly abstracted code
+    * Well factored code
+    * Just enough abstraction
+    * Just enough code
+    * Develop with confidence!

 Sounds too good to be true?
-The secret is that TDD does require a lot of discipline from its practitioners to work in tiny increments, diligently following the steps above, and not cutting corners. _Without the discipline_ it is possible to end up with tests (and code under tests) of the usual "quality". _With this discipline_, a good, clean, humane design and well enough factored code may just emerge.
+The secret is that TDD does require a lot of discipline from its practitioners to work in tiny increments, diligently following the steps above, and not cutting corners. _Without the discipline_ it is likely you will end up with tests (and code under tests) of the usual "quality".

 ### Useful Links
 * [JUnit](http://junit.org)